sipie800/ComfyUI-PuLID-Flux-Enhanced/README.md

 This prior was randomly choosen previously, now we can assign it.

+Leaving the prior image input empty is OK just as previous.

 Please choose the best id image in your mind as the prior, or just experiment around and see what happens.
 ![oct28](https://github.com/user-attachments/assets/6a481cd9-2836-4f6f-9ad5-7458356c332a)